Latipay/latipay.github.io/src/v2/latipay-hosted-online.md

 ```
 #### Additional Note
-In the context of NPP (PayID), the system establishes an Expiry Date (48 Hours) for each PayID.
+In the context of NPP (PayID), the system establishes an Expiry Date for each PayID.
 Upon expiration, the system automatically updates the status of pending transactions to `failed` and disables the PayID.
 For customized Expiry Date requests, please contact your Latipay's representative.

 ### 6 - Refund